- Home ›

 2. Don’t Try To Be Friends

-You don’t need to ask your former spouse how their day was or take them out for lunch to pursue an amicable divorce.
+You don’t need to ask your former spouse about their day or take them out for lunch to pursue an amicable divorce.
 You don’t even need to follow them on social media.
-Many people find that it’s easier to stay on amicable terms during and after a divorce when they keep a healthy distance from each other.
+Many people find it easier to stay on amicable terms during and after a divorce when they keep a healthy distance from each other.

-You’re working towards building a new life, and an important part of that is setting boundaries.
+You’re working towards building a new life, and an essential part of that is setting boundaries and separating physically AND emotionally.

 3. Learn How To Communicate With Each Other